python/mypy/docs/source/config_file.rst

 If you set an option both globally and for a specific module, the module configuration options take precedence.
 This lets you set global defaults and override them on a module-by-module basis.
-If multiple pattern sections match a module, the :ref:`options from the most specific section are used where they disagree <config-precedence>`.
+If multiple pattern sections match a module, :ref:`the options from the most specific section are used where they disagree <config-precedence>`.

 .. _config-file-import-discovery-per-module: